4. Penalties¶

 Outcome: White Pivot is penalized.
 Red Jammer is not.

 Rationale: White Pivot received an Out of Play warning and failed to immediately attempt to return to the Engagement Zone; rather, they continued to block Red Jammer.
-Skaters who are illegally blocked while out of play may legally counter-block, so Red Jammer’s actions do not warrant a penalty.
+Skaters who are illegally blocked while Out of Play may legally counter-block, so Red Jammer’s actions do not warrant a penalty.

 Keep in Mind: If Red Jammer’s action was not a counter-block, but instead a separate and distinct initiation of a block, Red Jammer should be penalized as White Pivot falling is enough impact to warrant a penalty for illegal contact.